 So, you can decrease your risk of premature death by up to 40% by getting those three servings of nuts per day.
 A progressive study examining 350,000 people found that those who consumed nuts regularly were up to 25% less likely to die during that window of the study.

-Another great inflammation fighter to add to your diet is turmeric — or rather curcumin, which is the active ingredient in turmeric.
-You can find turmeric as a normal spices, but a curcumin supplement likeSmarter Curcumin will be much more concentrated.
+Another great ingredient to add to your diet to promote joint health is turmeric — or rather curcumin, which is the active ingredient in turmeric.
+You can find turmeric as a normal spice, but a curcumin supplement likeSmarter Curcumin will be much more concentrated.
 Turmeric has been around for ages, and is a component in many Middle Eastern and Southeast Asian foods.
 Adding it to the diet has been shown to prolong the lifespan of insects and rats in animal studies.

 Now, there aren't any human studies looking specifically at longevity in relation to turmeric, but there are many studies that demonstrate its known health benefits, including reducing inflammation in the body, and reducing cardiovascular risk.
 So, it's an easy leap to say that this could also help improve your longevity.

 Try eating a primarilyplant-based diet.
 Incorporate foods like lettuce, kale, spinach, carrots, bell peppers, oranges, peaches, and pears into your daily routine.
 There are so many healthyfruits and vegetables available, and it has been shown that people who eat plant-based diets have up to a 50% reduced risk of things like heart disease, diabetes, certain kinds ofkidney disease, cancer, and more.
 That's because a diet rich in fruits and vegetables is very high infiber, which is great for reducing some of those risk factors.
 It's also very rich in phytonutrients which are really important for fighting oxidative stress.
 Fruits and vegetables are also jam-packed with vitamins andminerals that we desperately need to keep our metabolism healthy.